 HP is a company that makes computers, workstations, and printers for both companies and individuals.
 They realized they needed to work on a B2B eCommerce business strategy that was future-ready but yet had a “local feel” when they chose to grow their Asia-Pacific division (and create five online stores).

 HP needed a platform that could handle many stores all around the world, so they turned to Magento Commerce.
-Magento was an easy choice when it came to growing their B2B eCommerce website since it offers the finest in site navigation, design templates, and on-site security.
+Magento was an easy choice when it came to growing its B2B eCommerce website since it offers the finest in site navigation, design templates, and on-site security.

 Another successful example of B2B eCommerce for your reference is BuySwings.
 They carry a wide variety of swing set accessories, swing seats, chains, hardware, plastic accessories, and much more.